Wine appellations

 Oakville AVA

-Napa Valley, California AVA Mediterranean
+Napa Valley, California

 Napa Valley’s most prestigious sub-AVA.
 Mid-valley terroir balancing cooling and warming influences.
 Home to Opus One, Screaming Eagle, and the historic To Kalon vineyard.